Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Result Analysis

 \subsection{Result Analysis for RQ1}

 \textbf{RQ1: Can our proposed method {\tool} outperform state-of-the-art baselines?}

-\textbf{Method.} In this RQ, we first compare our proposed method {\tool} with two state-of-the-art methods (i.e., Reduced-T2SMT method~\cite{oda2015learning} and Code2NL method~\cite{deng2020code}) in pseudo-code generation.
-Since these two studies all shared their code, we re-run their code on our corpus for a fair comparison.
-Then we also choose five baselines from the neural machine translation domain.
-According to the previous studies' description, these five baselines are re-implemented, and the value of hyper-parameters is consistent with that of our proposed method {\tool} for a fair comparison.
+\textbf{Method.} In this RQ, we first compare our proposed method {\tool} with three state-of-the-art methods (i.e., Reduced-T2SMT method~\cite{oda2015learning}, Code-NN method~\cite{iyer2016summarizing} and Code2NL method~\cite{deng2020code}) in pseudo-code generation domain.
+Since these three studies all shared their code, we re-run their code on our corpora for a fair comparison.
+Then we also choose four baselines from the neural machine translation domain.
+According to the previous studies' description, we re-implemented these four baselines.
+Moreover, the value of hyper-parameters is consistent with that of our proposed method {\tool} for a fair comparison.
+Note that Reduced-T2SMT and Code2NL are customized with syntactic templates for python syntax, therefore these two methods cannot be applied to SPoC corpus, since the code is written by C++.
 The details of these baselines are summarized as follows.

 (1) Reduced-T2SMT.
-This baseline~\cite{oda2015learning} is the T2SMT (tree-to-string machine translation)-based method by the modified trees with the head insertion, pruning, and simplification process.
-This baseline can achieve the best performance for their proposed PBMT (phrase-based machine translation)-based method and three T2SMT-based methods.
+This baseline~\cite{oda2015learning} is based on the framework of statistical machine translation, which can generate natural language expressions for Python source codes.

+(2) Code-NN.
+This baseline~\cite{iyer2016summarizing} is the first deep learning-based method, which uses LSTM with the attention mechanism to generate the summary of code snippets.

-(2) Code2NL.
+(3) Code2NL.
 This baseline~\cite{deng2020code} is an asynchronous learning model, which learns the code semantics and generates a fine-grained natural language description for each line of code.
 It adopts a type-aware sketch-based sequence-to-sequence learning method.

-(3) RNN-seq2seq with/without attention mechanism.
-These RNN-based baselines ~\cite{cho2014learning}\cite{sutskever2014sequence}\cite{bahdanau2014neural} use RNN to construct seq2seq models, and we compare the performance of these models with or without the attention mechanism.
+(4) RNN-seq2seq with (w)/without (w/o) attention mechanism.
+These RNN-based baselines~\cite{sutskever2014sequence}\cite{bahdanau2014neural} use RNN to construct seq2seq models, and we compare the performance of these models with or without the attention mechanism.

-(4) CNN-seq2seq with/without attention mechanism.
-These CNN-based baselines~\cite{gehring2017convolutional} use CNN to construct seq2seq models.
+(5) ConvS2S.
+This baseline~\cite{gehring2017convolutional} uses CNN to construct seq2seq models.
 We also compare the performance of these models with or without the attention mechanism.

-(5) Transformer.
-This baseline~\cite{vaswani2017attention} only uses encoder-decoder and attention mechanisms to achieve good performance.
+(6) Transformer.
+This baseline~\cite{vaswani2017attention} only uses encoder-decoder framework and the attention mechanism to achieve good performance.
 The most significant advantage of this baseline is that it can be efficiently parallelized.
-Recently, the Transformer's performance on neural machine translation has exceeded the performance of RNN and CNN~\cite{yang2020survey}.